arasgungore/CMPE250-projects/HelpSantaClaus/README.md

 If it’s not specified, assume that gifts can be distributed to all regions, both by train and reindeer.

-Let’s look at some examples of bag types.
+Let’s look at some examples of bag types:
-- bd can be distributed only by trains which go to green regions
+- bd can be distributed only by trains which go to green regions.
-- ace can be distributed only by reindeers which go to red regions and there are no 2 gifts from this bag on the same reindeer
+- ace can be distributed only by reindeers which go to red regions and there are no 2 gifts from this bag on the same reindeer.
-- c can be distributed only to red regions, both by trains and reindeers
+- c can be distributed only to red regions, both by trains and reindeers.
-- d can be distributed only by trains, to both the red and the green regions
+- d can be distributed only by trains, to both the red and the green regions.
-- a only constraint is that there are no 2 gifts from this bag on the same vehicle
+- a only constraint is that there are no 2 gifts from this bag on the same vehicle.
-- bc invalid, it won’t be given as an input to you because it is a contradictory
+- bc invalid, it won’t be given as an input to you because it is a contradictory.
-- de invalid, it won’t be given as an input to you because it is a contradictory
+- de invalid, it won’t be given as an input to you because it is a contradictory.